Never Do Intermittent Fasting on a High Carbohydrate Diet

 This approach can help regulate insulin levels, boost metabolism, and further promote fat burning.
 It involves having specific eating windows and fasting periods.

 Combining the two - using the fasting keto diet - amplifies these effects.
-Imagine, instead of your body dipping in and out of ketosis depending on your meal schedule, it becomes a fat-burning machine, fueled even more by strategic fasting periods.
+Imagine, instead of your body dipping in and out of ketosis pending on your meal schedule, it becomes a fat-burning machine, fueled even more by strategic fasting periods.

 This blend can offer a more sustainable way to enjoy high-fat foods while still experiencing the potential benefits of ketosis and fasting.